siddsriv/CyRes/README.md

 # CyRes
-CyRes is a Scientific Publication Manager - Made as a one stop platform for any researcher (especially at a particular university)
+CyRes is a publication manager - made as a one stop platform for any researcher (especially at a particular university)

 Some functionalities:
 - Reference Management